 You don’t have to add egg white to this cocktail.
 I personally like the foam it creates and it makes this cocktail so pretty.
 Not everyone is comfortable adding egg white to their drink, and that’s ok!
 See my notes in the recipe card on the USDA comments on egg whites in the recipe.

-Tools Needed to Make a Gin Sour
+Tools Needed to Make This Cocktail